Venkatsaidutt/lumNLopt/README.md

 # lumNLopt
-Python based optimization wrapper for lumerical using NLOpt building upon lumapi and using parameter clustering for reduced parameter space.
+Python based optimization wrapper for lumerical using NLOpt building upon lumapi and XAD for Gradient Calculation and using parameter clustering for reduced parameter space.
+,
 Things to Do